 If Australian Government warnings exist or are upgraded to before the date your policy is issued, this is how you will be covered:

 |Brand||What if the warning is upgraded after purchase?||Apply|

-*Reasonable care: not deliberately putting yourself in danger and avoid specific parts of a country which may actually be considered "Do not travel".
+*Reasonable care: not deliberately putting yourself in danger and avoid specific parts of a country which may actually be considered "Do not travel" and minimising potential claims.

 The Australian Government website smartraveller.gov.au currently advises against travelling to these 12 countries as destinations you should not travel to under any circumstances: